marlenezw/productivity_app/README.md

 azd auth login
 ```

 3) Create a gpt deployment in Azure OpenAI and choose a method to authenticate.
-This repositiry can handle 3 ways of authentication.
+This repositiry can handle 2 ways of authentication:

 - We recommend using (keyless authentication (via Entra Identity))[https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/managed-identity] to authenticate, as it is security best practice.
 The code in this project has already been written to enable keyless authentication, but you will need to set up permissions either via Azure CLI or in the Azure Portal for it to work.
 Read this [blog](https://techcommunity.microsoft.com/t5/microsoft-developer-community/using-keyless-authentication-with-azure-openai/ba-p/4111521) for detailed steps on how to do so.